peggyo/tmp/Project steps.md

 - Have you updated your project Readme file?
 - Is your package.json file up to date?           // If package.json has not been discussed in lectures, skip this check - it may not apply.
 - Do you have a .gitignore file?
 Is it correct?   // To exclude files from your git repository.
 If not yet mentioned in lecture, skip this or double check docs or on Piazza
 - Have you checked in your files?
-Simple **Check In** steps are outlined in the next step.
+Simple **Check In** example steps are outlined in the next step.

 4. Check In your code to Github:  In Cmdr, in the **top level directory for your application,** the one created when you cloned the assignment:

 - Run git status to see changes since your last check in:
     - *local$*`git status`
 - If status looks correct, add files to your repo:
-    - *local$*`git add --all`  // adds all changes reported by git status.
-(You can add/remove files selectively if you prefer.
+    - *local$*`git add --all`  // adds all changes reported by git status. (add/remove files selectively if you prefer.
 See docs.)
 - Commit the changes you added:
-    - *local$*`git commit -m "Make a comment about the changes"` //(You can also do this for individual files if you prefer, See docs.)
+    - *local$*`git commit -m "Make a comment about the changes"` // (do this for individual files if you prefer, See docs.)
 - Send your sources to your github repository:
-    - *local$*`git push origin master` // push the changes to github.
+    - *local$*`git push origin master` // push the changes to your github repo.

 5. Now you are ready to pull your project to your Digital Ocean droplet.